Westerface/software-design-vu/docs/assignment2.md

 Called when delete button is clicked.
 It will delete the selected snippet.

 `private void handleCopyButtonPressed(JDialog optionsDialog, int index)`\
-Called copy button is clicked.
+Called copy the button is clicked.
 It will copy the content of the snippet.

 `private void handleSettingsButtonClicked()`\
 Called when the settings button is clicked.
 It will go to the settings screen.

 `private void handleAllSnippetsButton() `\
 Called when the all snippets button is clicked.
-It will go to all snippets screen.
+It will go to the all snippets screen.

 `private void update()`\
 Used to update the Recently added list when an item is deleted.

 #### SttingsForm.java (introduced v1.0 still alive)
 This class will paint the settings screen.
-In this screen the user can choose the color theme and the default programming language.
-What is more, he/she can add the categories here as well in a coma separated list.
+In this screen, the user can choose the color theme and the default programming language.
+What is more, he/she can add the categories here as well in a comma-separated list.
 When pressing the save button the settings will be applied automatically and also will be parsed back to the settigns.json file.
 This will play the role of “saving” your settings for next time or until they change again.

 `private ImageIcon getScaledImageIcons(ImageIcon imageIcon, int width, int height)`\